 [Section 109 amended by No. 84 of 2004 s.
 80 and 82; No. 73 of 2006 s.
 76 and 110; No. 56 of 2010 s.
 52.]

-110. Offences relating to licensed premises
+110. Licensed premises and sports arenas, offences as to

 (1) Where the licensee of licensed premises, or a person employed or engaged to perform any function in the business conducted under the licence or at the licensed premises —

-(a) sells liquor on or from the premises otherwise than as, and at the place, authorised under this Act;
+(a) sells liquor on or from the premises otherwise than as, and at the place, authorised under this Act; or

-(aa) acts in any way that contravenes this Act or any term or condition of the licence or permit;
+(aa) acts in any way that contravenes this Act or any term or condition of the licence or permit; or

 (b) takes, or knowingly permits any other person to take, any liquor from the premises for the purpose of its being sold on account of, or for the profit or benefit of, the licensee with intent to evade the terms or conditions of any relevant licence, permit or certificate; or